Skip to main content

 Better for: A sit-down lasagna experience with wine, quieter ambiance, and more polished service than fast-casual Italian spots nearby.

-Skip if: You want quick, budget-friendly lasagna or a more casual, bustling slice-shop environment.
+Consider Alternatives If: You want quick, budget-friendly lasagna or a more casual, bustling slice-shop environment.